 Visiting Red Roof Studio during my road trip through the Canadian Badlands, it occurs to me that Rita Wildschut is more than just an artist.
 She is the embodiment of art.
-She’s also the best kind of example of making a difference in a community.
+She’s also the best kind of example of someone making a difference in a community.

 Colorful in both personality and dress, Rita is the kind of person that makes an impact on everyone she meets.
 I checked into her B and B near Brooks, Alberta and within hours I was immersed in the power of her art.